-The JC-235053F Sub Maj (Hony Capt)/DVR MT) Ramesh Chandra(Retd) vide the present OA filed under Section 14 of the Armed Forces Tribunal Act, 2007 makes the following prayers:
+The JC-252021P Nb Risaldar Vijay Kumar vide the present OA filed under Section 14 of the Armed Forces Tribunal Act, 2007 makes the following prayers:

-(a) "Call for the records based on which the respondents No.1 has taken a decision not to issue amendment in the Policy dated 11.12.2013 in the light of judgment of this Hon'ble Tribunal dated 10.12.2014 in OA 113 of 2014 and judgment dated 05.10.2017 in OA 1092 of 2017 by extending the benefit of pay fixation from the date of promotion instead of
+(a) Call for the records based on which the Respondents have fixed the pay of the Applicant in the 6th CPC in the Rank of Sepoy wef 01.01.2006 and have not

+- rectified the fixation of the pay of the applicant in the Rank of Naik/Lance Dafadar which was more beneficial to him during 6th CPC and thereafter quash all such orders. - (b) Issue further direction to the respondents to re-fix the pay of the applicant on his promotion to the rank of Naik/Lance Dafadar on 01.09.2007 in 6th CPC in a manner that is more beneficial to the applicant with further direction to re-fix the pay of the applicant on further promotion to the Rank of Dfr And Nb Ris as well as on the 7th CPC based on such fixation of pay in a more beneficial manner. - (c) Direct the respondents to pay the difference of pay after all necessary adjustments as arrears on all such fixation with a penal interest @18% in a time bound manner. - (d) Pass any other order/orders as deemed appropriate by this Hon'ble Tribunal in the facts and circumstances of the present case."

+(e)

-- 01.01.2006 by applying Para 14 of I/S/2008 thereby denying the applicant his rightful claim of equal pay for equal work for want of exercise of option by the applicant and thereafter quash the same. - (b) Direct the respondents to extend the benefit of option of fixation of pay in the 6th CPC from the date of promotion/date of next increment of the applicant in the rank of Nb Ris wef 09.04.2008 which is more beneficial and thereafter direct the respondent to revise the pay of the applicant accordingly in each rank. - (c) Issue further directions to respondent upon such pay fixation in each rank to grant the applicant arrears of the difference of pay in the rank of Nb Sub, Sub, Sub Maj(Hony Lt) Sub Maj(Hony Capt) and consequently in all the retiral benefits after adjusting the payments already made by revising other allowances as per the revised rate including increment/DA etc. earned till date alongwith interest @12% from the date it was payable till the date payment is made. - (d) Pass any other order/orders as deemed appropriate by this Hon'ble Tribunal in the facts and circumstances of the present case. - 2.
-The applicant was enrolled in the Indian Army on 01.05.1987 and was promoted to the Rank of Sub Maj (Hony Lt) on 15.08.2018 and Sub Maj(Hony Capt) on 26.01.2019 and was discharged from service on 28.02.2019.
-The applicant submits that before the implementation of the recommendations of the 6th CPC, he was promoted to the rank of Nb Sub on 09.04.2008 and on the acceptance of the recommendations of the 6th CPC, a Special Instruction(SAI) was issued on 11.10.2008 effective w.e.f.
-01.01.2006.
-The SAI had a provision for fixation of pay from the date of promotion to all those persons who were granted any up-gradation/promotion between 01.01.2006 11.10.2011 based on the option to continue in the pre-revised scale till the date of next promotion and get the pay fixed from the date of promotion/ date of next promotion instead of 01.01.2006 i.e. from the date of implementation of the recommendations of the 6th CPC.
-The applicant further submits that since he failed to exercise option within the stipulated period of time he was put by default in new pay scale wef 01.01.2006 instead of from the date of promotion which was more beneficial to him and due to this wrong policy of fixation, the applicant's pay was fixed at a level much lower than his juniors in the Rank of Nb Sub and Sub Sub Major (Hony Lt) and Sub Maj (Hony Capt) who either exercised their option or were holding the rank of Nb Sub as on 01.01.2006.
-The applicant further submits that despite several orders passed by this Hon'ble Tribunal, the respondents have not changed their policy and are granting the benefits of pay fixation in a more beneficial way selectively only to those persons who get the order from the Armed Forces Tribunal.
-The applicant further submits as per Para 14(b)(iv) of SAI I/S/2008, if no option is exercised by the individual, the PAO(OR) will regulate and fix the pay of the individual on promotion in more beneficial manner by keeping in view the views expressed by the Hon'ble Armed Forces Tribunal (PB) vide order dated 05.10.2017 in OA 1092/2017 titled Sub(TIFC) Dhyan Singh Vs Union of India & Ors. and a catena of other orders of the Armed Forces Tribunal wherein also similarly circumstanced applicant (s) have been granted the stepping of pay at par to his junior.
+2. The applicant was enrolled in the Indian Army on 18.09.2002 and was promoted to the rank of Naik/Lance Dafadar on 01.09.2007 before the acceptance and implementation of the recommendations of the 6th CPC which were finally accepted by the respondents and Special Army Instruction (SAI) was issued on 11.10.2008 to be effective wef 01.01.2006.
+The applicant submits that the SAI had a provision for fixation of pay from the date of promotion to all those persons who were granted promotion after 01.01.2006 based on the option to continue in the prerevised pay scale till the date of next promotion and get the pay fixed from the date of promotion instead wef 01.01.2006, however the same was never notified to the individuals personally nor they were advised what would be more beneficial to them and his pay was fixed in the new pay scale without carrying out this exercise and thus due to lack of option, his pay was fixed incorrectly.
+The applicant further submits that due to this default/incorrect selection of option is causing recurring financial loss every month and thus leading to pay disparity amongst the similarly placed employees which is contrary to Article 39(d) of the Constitution of India which envisages "equal pay for equal work" and also contrary to the law laid down by the Apex Court in its judgments.
+The applicant further submits as per Para 14(b)(iv) of SAI I/S/2008, if no option is exercised by the individual, the PAO(OR) will regulate and fix the pay of the individual on promotion in more beneficial manner by keeping in view the views expressed by the Hon'ble Armed

+Forces Tribunal (PB) vide order dated 05.08.2022 in OA 1182/2018 titled Sub Mahendra Lal Shrivastava Vs Union of India & Ors. and a catena of other orders of the Armed Forces Tribunal wherein also similarly circumstanced applicant (s) have been granted the stepping of pay at par to his junior.